 Disclosure of a Pre-Existing Condition to an Employer

 Disclosure of pre-existing conditions to a prospective employer is a legal obligation and essential for accurately evaluating new or aggravated injuries.
-Queensland legislation mandates that workers are truthful about any pre-existing conditions during the hiring process.
+Queensland legislation requires workers to disclose any pre-existing conditions truthfully during the hiring process.

 You can risk the approval of a compensation claim by failing to properly disclose a previous injury or medical condition.
 For instance, if an employee fails to inform their employer about a pre-existing back injury, a new claim for an aggravated back injury due to a work-related incident may be denied.

-However, employers must also be truthful.
+However, new employers must also be truthful.
 They can do this by:

 - Providing accurate job descriptions will inform prospective employees about potential risks related to a previous injury or condition.